+- Mixing of Uses

+- Density of Residential Uses

 - Height & Placement of Buildings

 - Location & Screening of Parking

 - Size, Location & Design of Signage

 - Architectural Detailing of Structures

 - Community Character Depictions (e.g. rural, traditional, walkable, etc.)

 The images below are a summary of the highest and lowest ranked images in the Clarence Main Street VPS by focus area.
 Additionally, specific streetscape, building, and site design elements were interpolated from the VPS results and are shown on the following pages.
 These photo comparisons show existing conditions of uses along the Main Street corridor against complementary high scoring images for each character area.
 A complete summary of the images and scores can be found in the Appendix.
 Harris Hill & Main @ Sheridan